• Skip to primary navigation

 If you’re up for a little adventure on your Phoenix to Sedona road trip, you don’t want to miss the stops below.

-The Ultimate Phoenix to Sedona Road Trip Itinerary
+Phoenix to Sedona Drive Itinerary

-How to get from Phoenix to Sedona
+Phoenix to Sedona Drive

 Sedona is located about 2 hours north of Phoenix if you drive straight without stopping.
 From Phoenix airport to Sedona the drive is also about 2 hours.

 If one of these stops doesn’t sound fun to you, just skip it.
 In my opinion, I would not skip Montezuma Castle National Monument or Jerome.
+These are my favorite stops and you’ll quickly see why once you visit.

 While Jerome is a little out of the way, it’s definitely worth it.
 Jerome is awesome, you’ll see.